brickcap/tasks/contracts-101/digest.md

 Similarly the acceptance of the offer must be communicated before the agreement is formed.
 Now it is important to note that the acceptance must be communicated to the tight person.
 Taking the example above if A has advertised his property and you call him asking for details about the same and then send the communication of acceptance to say Sir James Paul McCartney (?) then the acceptance is invalid.
 You must communicate the acceptance of the offer to the landlord for it to be valid.

 There may be a mode of communication.
-The landlord may accept ony the proposals that are sent to him on his email.
+The landlord may accept only the proposals that are sent to him on his email.
 In these cases it is necessary to follow the mode that is set by the other party.

 The communication of the acceptance is complete when it comes into the knowledge of the proposer.
 The communication of the proposal is complete when it comes into the knowledge